The worst part about a colonoscopy isn’t the procedure itself. After all, you’re asleep the whole time.

 - During the day, drink 8 glasses of water or other fluids.
 This will give your body a head-start and go a long way in avoiding dehydration.

-Staying hydrated also prevents the no bowel movement after colonoscopy prep problems some people face.
+Staying hydrated also prevents no bowel movement after colonoscopy prep problems in some people.

-- During your prep keep sipping on chilled water or Pedialyte or Gatorade.
-You can also suck on ice cubes, as this will help soothe nausea as well.
+- During your prep, keep sipping on chilled water Pedialyte or Gatorade.
+You can also suck on ice cubes, which will help soothe nausea.

-- Drink water until 2-3 hours before the procedure itself to prevent dehydration.
+- Drink water until 2-3 hours before the procedure to prevent dehydration.

-- Three days before your procedure, stop consuming hard-to-digest foods like seeds, nuts, and popcorn.
+- Stop consuming hard-to-digest foods like seeds, nuts, and popcorn three days before your procedure.

 - Gatorade